jc9536/TtestsInR/Assignment_3.md

     ## sample estimates:
     ## mean in group vacation     mean in group work
     ##                   46.4                   48.5

+The t-value is the same as before ($-0.77378$), but the p-value is now
+$0.4491$, which is even higher than the p-value from one-sided two sample t-test.
+With a p-value greater than $0.05$, we still fail to reject the null hypothesis that there is a difference in mean between those on vacation and when working.
+This means that we do not have enough evidence to conclude that people on vacation engage in “inner dialogue” differently compared to people enaging in “inner dialogue” when working.

 ## 8. In psychological experiments, we typically run two-sided t-tests even when we have a one sided hypothesis.
 E.g., I expect that an intervention would improve performance.
 Why is it standard that we run two-sided tests?
 That is, what do we gain by running a two-sided test over a one-sided one?
 (2 pts)